Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 After defining the validation process conceptually, the next step is to implement it in Python.

-In my notebook, the dataset is prepared in the format required by Prophet:
+In this example, the dataset is prepared in the format required by Prophet:

 | Column | Meaning |
 |---|---|